A MESSAGE TO OUR GUESTS

 - I have not tested positive for COVID-19 in the past 10 days;

 - I have not experienced, within the past 48 hours, any new or worsening symptoms of COVID-19;

-- I have not had contact with any person having or suspected of having COVID-19 within the past 10 days; and
+- I have not had contact with any person having or suspected of having COVID-19 within the past 10 days.

 Health Screening and Monitoring

-- All guests attending the Capitol Theatre will be asked COVID-19 screening questions either prior to arrival through a seating reservation system or upon arrival.
-Contact tracing processes for all guests will be followed, as per requirements of the Haliburton, Kawartha and Pine Ridge District Health Unit.
+- Persons attending the Capitol Theatre may be asked COVID-19 screening questions either prior to arrival through a seating reservation system or upon arrival.

 Public Access Areas